Creating unit test suites¶

 to select the proper scenario in the setup procedure of the test suite.

-Assertion evaluators¶
+Assertion evaluators

 The results of your unit tests reported back by the AIMMS Unit Test framework are completely driven by the assertion evaluators

-(desc, expression)¶ The function evaluates whether the given expression evaluates to
+The function evaluates whether the given expression evaluates to

 true